pyajagod/sRNAdeep/README.md

 # sRNAdeep

-This repository includes the code used in our sRNAdeep method
+This repository includes the code used in our sRNAdeep method.To use or refer to the sRNAdeep method, cite [Qian W, Sun J, Liu T, et al. sRNAdeep: a novel tool for bacterial sRNA prediction based on DistilBERT encoding mode and deep learning algorithms[J].
+BMC genomics, 2024, 25(1): 1021.](https://link.springer.com/article/10.1186/s12864-024-10951-6)

 ## Code overview